-- The Academic Intervention Team (AIT) will convene a meeting with the Parents/Guardians and all stakeholders to discuss the progress of the interventions, make revisions to the intervention plan as needed, or decide to continue successful interventions. - A letter, team minutes, and revised or continuing plan will be mailed home or provided to the Parents/Guardians at the meeting.
+• The Academic Intervention Team (AIT) will convene a meeting with the Parents/Guardians and all stakeholders to discuss the interventions' progress, make revisions to the intervention plan as needed, or decide to continue successful interventions.

+• A letter, team minutes, and a revised or continuing plan will be mailed home or provided to the Parents/Guardians at the meeting.